Home Garden Organic Compost and Mulch

 process of decomposition.
 Composting occurs over a period of time, aided

-by bacteria, air, worms, heat, and water.
+by a combination of bacteria, air, worms, heat, and water.

 Compost is made from organic matter.
 It can include weeds, grass clippings,